Hadoop is an Apache project is a framework for processing large sets of data across a distributed cluster of systems.

-This tutorial assumes you have a Hadoop cluster, with HDFS and Zookeeper, running already.
+This guide assumes you have a Hadoop cluster, with HDFS and Zookeeper, running already.
 If you don't, please follow the official Hadoop instructions or an alternative, like the guide available from DigitalOcean.

-For more specifics on the collection modules used in this tutorial, read the respective pages in our documentation:
+For more specifics on the collection modules used in this guide, read the respective pages in our documentation:

 Set up your HDFS and Zookeeper installations